#1 Home Improvement Retailer

 Protect Your Garden With Mulch

-Finish your planting by following it with mulch and compost.
-Mulch controls weeds and keeps the soil moist.
+Finish your garden bed with compost and mulch.
 Compost enriches the soil so your garden can grow even better.
 It may help foster stronger plants that bear more flowers and fruit.
-Mulch and compost can be DIY creations, but you can also purchase them in-store.
+Mulch keeps your soil from drying out and controls weeds.
+Compost and mulch can be DIY creations, but you can also purchase them in-store.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.

 Greet the Spring

 Early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on what to plant when the weather warms.
-Shop for the soil, seeds, and fertilizer you need in the aisles of your Lincoln Mccormick Garden Center, online, or on our mobile app.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding an outdoor rug or artificial grass to your outdoor space.
+Shop for the seeds, soil, and fertilizer you need in the aisles of your Lincoln Mccormick Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores